DOSE Editor Hettie undergoes a profound, long-lasting transformation at a yoga retreat in the Portuguese mountains…

 This involved things like explaining to their kids, via a lesson on Galileo’s law of free fall, that while spitting from the top of the Eiffel Tower wasn’t the most civilised thing to, it wouldn’t endanger anyone down below.
 Their son Josh is now on track for a First in Physics at Manchester University, home to the detection of the atomic nucleus and the discovery of graphene.
 This was after receiving an education in a local school in Portugal – the place where the Winters decided to settle after travelling around most of Europe.

-Their curiosity led them to a remote valley farm nestled in the sleepy foothills of the Serra de Estrela mountains.
-Vale de Moses.
-The same name as their dog.
-It was meant to be.
+Their curiosity led them to an old abandoned farm in the remote forested foothills of the Serra da Estrela mountains, nestled below the picturesque village of Amieira, with the same name as their dog.
+Moses.
+In Portuguese it means a place of many millstones, but to the Winters it was a divine coincidence.
 Andrew, Von and their children taught themselves the language within weeks and spent the next seven years building the sanctuary that I am about to experience.

 On arrival I enquire after Moses, who it appears has sadly passed away but there are more than enough canine companions to greet me.
 I count five, including the fluffy puppies that Von is clutching in her arms.
 Scurrying below on the kitchen floor is Amelia.